anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Content-Type header of the response SHALL be: `application/jose+json`.

 This is a deviation from the Content-Type header values used in EST {{RFC7030}} and results in additional processing at the domain registrar (as EST server).
-The additional processing is to sign the CA certificate(s) information using the registrar EE credentials.
+The additional processing is to sign the CA certificate(s) information using the registrar LDevID credentials.
 This results in a signed CA certificate(s) object (JSON-in-JWS), the CA certificates are provided as base64 encoded "x5b" in the JWS payload.

 ~~~~